Intevation/intelmq-mailgen/README.md

 Feed-specific template file names follow the pattern `template-FEEDNAME.txt` where `FEEDNAME` is replaced by the events' `feed.name` attributes.

-Mailgen is capable of aggregating data from different feeds into one email which.
+Mailgen is capable of aggregating data from different feeds into one email.
 Currently this is done for Shadowservers "Sinkhole-HTTP-Drone", "Botnet-Drone-Hadoop" and ""Microsoft-Sinkhole" feeds.
 Use a template named "template-generic_malware.txt" in oder to address these feeds.
+Some example templates are distributed with Mailgen.

 Errors